LastAncientOne/Stock_Analysis_For_Quant/README.md

 Long Butterfly with Put
 Protective Collar

+# List of Asset Classes for Protection Against Inflation
+#### Description: Inflation is a rise in prices, which can be translated as the decline of purchasing power over time.
+Inflation measures the average price level of a basket of goods and services in an economy, but increases in prices over a specified period of time.
+Therefore, it is important to find the right strategies and investments to hedge against inflation because a specific amount of currency will be able to buy less than before.
+:large_blue_diamond:
+#### List of investing against inflation:
+Gold
+commodities
+60/40 Stock/Bond Portoflio
+Real Estate Investment Trusts (REITs)
+S&P 500
+Real Estate Income
+Bloomberg Aggregate Bond Index
+Leveraged Loans
+Treasury inflation-protected securities (TIPS)

 # 👋 Have you enjoyed learning "Stock Analysis for Quant" and want to support me?